 By tracking and reporting on the career pathways of PhD graduates, by connecting PhDs inside and outside the academy, and by fostering exchanges of knowledge and knowhow among faculty, graduates, and students, TRaCE McGill will mobilize the learning, energy, and talents of PhD graduates for the benefit of the University, the social and economic life of Montréal, Québec, Canada, and beyond, and for the grads themselves.

 The statistics and stories gathered by TRaCE McGill will enable evidence-based and forward-looking change in graduate programs across the Faculties.

 The website will help connect PhD graduates with other grads and current PhD students.
 The grads’ narratives will inspire other graduates as well as PhD students, allowing students and grads to reach out to those whose stories speak to their interests and aspirations.

 TRaCE McGill will run for three years.
-Its completion will coincide with the Bicentennial and will enable the celebration to showcase how McGill PhDs are contributing to social and economic advancement and helping to meet global challenges, including the challenges of diversity and inclusion, in the 21st century.
+Its completion will coincide with the McGill Bicentennial and will enable the University to showcase how McGill PhD grads are contributing to social and economic advancement and helping to meet global challenges in the 21st century.